wp-cli/embed-command/README.md

 		Return the raw oEmbed response instead of the resulting HTML.
 Only possible when there's no internal handler for the given URL.

-	[--dry-run]
-		Do not perform any HTTP requests.

 	[--discover]
-		Enabled oEmbed discovery.
+		Enable oEmbed discovery.
 Defaults to true.

 	[--limit-response-size=<size>]
 		Limit the size of the resulting HTML when using discovery.
 Default 150 KB.

 	[--format=<format>]
-		Which data format to prefer.
+		Which data format to prefer when requesting oEmbed data.
 		---
-		default: json
 		options:
 		  - json
 		  - xml